jgm/pandoc/doc/lua-filters.md

 components:

 1. cell alignment ([Alignment]).
-2. table column width, as a fraction of the total table width (number).
+2. table column width, as a fraction of the page width (number).

 ### ListAttributes {#type-listattributes}